CAG9/distributed-computing/README.md

 CC BY-NC

 ## Introductions:
-We set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos
+Our goal is to find correlation between the amount of tweets with #DonaldTrump and the Usa dollar price in Mexican pesos.
+We get daily twitter data using the python library named Tweepy and the usa dollar price with Forex-python.

 ## Installation and execution information:
 how to install and run this project